-A second full moon in a calendar month is commonly called a blue moon, but that's not the astronomical definition of a blue moon.
+A second full moon in a calendar month is commonly called a blue moon, but that's not the astronomical definition.
 Astronomers refer to a blue moon as the third full moon in a season with four full moons, as most seasons have only three full moons.
-And don't let the name throw you for a loop: this moon does not appear blue.
+And don't let the name throw you for a loop: this moon doesn't appear blue.

-Blue moons weren't exactly rare this year, however.
-There were two full moons in January, making 2018 a year of blue moons.
+Blue moons haven't been rare recently, however.
+There were two full moons in January 2018 and March 2018, making it a year of blue moons.
 Such a doubling up of calendar month blue moons won't occur again until 2037, and those will also occur in January and March.

-And, if you want to go ahead and mark your calendars even further aheaed, TimeAndDate.com has a few other blue moon combinations for you to keep in mind.
+And, if you want to go ahead and mark your calendars even further ahead, TimeAndDate.com has a few other blue moon combinations for you to keep in mind.

 "Between 1550 and 2650 there are 20 years which have one seasonal and one monthly blue moon.
 The next time is in 2048 while the previous time was in 1934.
 Triple blue moons, a combination of one seasonal and two monthly blue moons in the same calendar year, happens 21 times in the same time span.
 The next is in 2143, while the last time was in 1961."